ibe-uw/tiara/README.md

 # Tiara

-Deep-learning-based approach for identification of eukaryotic sequences in the metagenomic data powered by [PyTorch] (https://pytorch.org).
+Deep-learning-based approach for identification of eukaryotic sequences in the metagenomic data powered by [PyTorch](https://pytorch.org).

 The sequences are classified in two stages: